First Duty and Future Assignments in the Military

 Privately Owned Vehicle Shipment

-Some locations don't allow the shipping of a personal vehicle and others restrict them to certain ranks.
+Some locations don't allow the shipping of a personal vehicle and others restrict this privilege to certain ranks.
 In these cases, the military will store the vehicle for you for free while you are assigned overseas.

 The military will pay to move your personal property from your home location to your first permanent duty station, or, you can rent a truck, move it yourself.
-In such cases the military will reimburse you a portion of what they would have paid a contractor to move it.
+In such cases, the military will reimburse you a portion of what it would have paid a contractor to move the vehicle.